 The Fiddle is made by San Yang Motors in Taiwan and they have been around since 1961.
-It’s a retro-style scooter copying the looks of the Vespa LX series.
-Suzuki South Africa imports, sells and services SYM scooters.
-My wife bought herself one and this is what we think of it.
+It’s a retro-style scooter that copies the design of the Vespa LX series.
+KMSA, who imports Kawasaki bikes, also imports SYM scooters.
+My wife bought one and this is what we think of it.

 The Fiddle comes with almost everything you need on a scooter as standard.

 The storage space underneath the seat is very useful and I’m surprised by how much food my wife can fit in there when she goes shopping.
-(The question is: How many pairs of new shoes can she fit in? – ed.)
-A large full-face helmet also fits in with ease.
+A large full-face helmet also fits with ease.
 The instrument panel is basic with a speedo and a fuel gauge.
-A top box could be fitted on the rear as an optional extra.
+A top-box can be fitted on the rear as an extra.
 I love the windshield, which looks good and does a good job.

 The fuel gauge was broken from day one.
-Suzuki said they will fix this minor problem on the first service at 300km.
+The dealer said they will fix this minor problem on the first service at 300km.
 I took the bike in and after four hours they found and fixed the problem.
 Two days later it broke again.

-Acceleration from 0-40km/h is five seconds, perfect for town driving.
-Doing small errands in town has never been this quick, cheap and easy.
+Acceleration from 0-40km/h takes about five seconds; perfect for city riding.
+Running small errands in town has never been this quick, cheap and easy.

 Ride and handling